cloudfoundry-attic/cf-docs/source/docs/using/services/grails-service-bindings.html.md

   }
 ~~~

 Then you can use the `cloudfoundry-runtime` API in your `DataSources.groovy` file to set the connection parameters.
-If you were using all three types of database services as in the auto-reconfiguration example, and the services were named "myapp-mysql", "myapp-mongodb", and "myapp-redis", your `DataSources.groovy` file might look like the one below.
+If you were using all three types of database services as in the auto-configuration example, and the services were named "myapp-mysql", "myapp-mongodb", and "myapp-redis", your `DataSources.groovy` file might look like the one below.

 ~~~groovy
 import org.cloudfoundry.runtime.env.CloudEnvironment